Paris Hotels 2026: 49 Real Stays From £78

 The Seine divides Paris into two personalities that hotels can't fix: stay in the wrong one and you'll spend your holiday on the Métro.

 The Right Bank (rive droite — arrondissements 1st, 2nd, 3rd, 4th, 8th, 9th, 10th) is where most of the Palace hotels cluster, where the Louvre, Tuileries, Marais, and Champs-Élysées sit, and where Paris is at its most internationally recognisable.
 For first visits, the Right Bank puts you within walking distance of more sights per square kilometre than anywhere in Europe.
+It's also where most of this guide's budget tier sits, in the outer arrondissements (12th, 19th, 20th) a short Métro ride from the centre.

 The Left Bank (rive gauche — arrondissements 5th, 6th, 7th, 13th, 14th) is quieter, more residential, and more literary.
 Saint-Germain-des-Prés, the Latin Quarter, the Musée d'Orsay, and the Eiffel Tower are all here.
 The Left Bank has fewer Palace hotels but a stronger boutique scene — Relais Christine, Hôtel Lutetia, and the small hotels of the 5th arrondissement around the Luxembourg Gardens are the accommodation expression of the Left Bank's quieter, more intellectual Paris.